Topic

 Applicants subject to a visa requirement who live abroad can enter the country when their residence permits have been granted.
 The applicant must contact a Norwegian foreign service mission to have an entry visa sticker affixed before entry, cf. the Immigration Regulations section 3-13 first paragraph.

 The applicant must report to the police in the district where he/she is going to work within seven days of entry, cf. the Immigration Act section 19 first paragraph, cf. the Regulations section 4-22.
 If the foreign national is going to work in several police districts, the duty to report applies to the first police district in which he/she is going to work.
-The police will order a residence card for the whole period for which a residence permit (or permits) has (have) been granted, both in their own district and other districts.
-We refer to the guideline about residence card, UDI 2012-011.
+The police will order a residence card for the whole period for which a residence permit has been granted, both in their own district and other districts.
+We refer to the guideline about residence card, UDI 2012-011 Schengen-standardised residence cards.

 If the applicant has been granted several permits based on the condition that he/she must leave Norway in the period between permits, the applicant must contact the police as mentioned above after entering the realm again.